ONE = Simon Benson & Rosie Lewis, in The Australian, 4 September 2019, where the title runs “Tamil asylum case sets path for 6000 others”

 Mr. Kadirgamar’s diplomacy, while advocating human rights, prevented human rights issues from becoming foreign policy problems

-Filed under communal relations, cultural transmission, ethnicity, historical interpretation, Indian Ocean politics, landscape wondrous, life stories, LTTE, patriotism, politIcal discourse, security, self-reflexivity, sri lankan society, transport and communications, war reportage, world events & processes
+Filed under accountability, centre-periphery relations, ethnicity, foreign policy, governance, historical interpretation, human rights, Indian Ocean politics, landscape wondrous, language policies, legal issues, life stories, LTTE, nationalism, patriotism, politIcal discourse, power politics, self-reflexivity, Sinhala-Tamil Relations, unusual people, vengeance, world events & processes